Preventing Rx Drug Misuse in Washington County

 Disposal Instructions for liquids, needles and sharps

-Needles and Sharps: Needles and sharps cannot be collected at Rx drop boxes.
+Needles and Sharps: Needles and sharps can only be accepted at specified Rx drop boxes; see above list.
+They cannot be collected at most Rx drop boxes.
 Needles, lancets and syringes used for home health care are not regulated and can go in the trash.
 To protect workers in the waste industry, place all needles in a sealed container and label it “Sharps – Do Not Recycle” and store in a safe location, out of reach of children and pets.
 A plastic soda or laundry detergent bottle with a lid makes a good container.
 When the container is full, cap it tightly and throw in the trash.

-Liquids: Mix liquid medication with kitty litter or coffee grounds.
+Liquids: Liquids can only be accepted at specified RX drop boxes.
+See above.
+Mix liquid medication with kitty litter or coffee grounds.
 Place mixture in a sealed plastic bag and place in trash.
-Liquids cannot be collected in the Rx drop boxes.

 Pharmacies that take back prescribed drugs include Kinney Drugs on the Barre Montpelier Road, Kinney Drugs in Waitsfield, and Kinney Drugs in Waterbury.
 These pharmacies accept on the last Saturday of the month.
 They do not take narcotics, controlled substances or needles – dispose of those at the law enforcement drop boxes.